na-na-hi/renget/archive/iftod.md

 \>these movements of yours also have an effect on her - just your body being inside her is enough to keep her constantly aroused and on the edge, but when you start working to get yourself off, she's often forced to drop what she's doing and let off an enormous orgasm right where she stands/flies/rests/hunts, usually accompanied by rough trashing and a muffled roar from where you are, plus a fresh dousing of her femcum, utterly suffusing you with her scent
 \>eventually she pats your location in an unmistakable fashion, and you pack up to begin the work of pulling yourself out of her
 \>the first breath of fresh air is like ambrosia to you, but you still find yourself sad that the fun had to come to an end
-\>at least you got a thorough cleaning from her long tongue, and some comfy cuddle time with her to dry out before retrieving all your gear and heading back home
+\>at least you got a thorough cleaning from her long tongue, and some comfy cuddle time with her to dry out before retrieving all your gear and heading back home%%

 ===================================

 [\>pic](https://s1.desu-usergeneratedcontent.xyz/trash/image/1602/10/1602106661105.png)
-\>you're meeting with the hunter leadership about the threat of Fatalis
+%darkgreen%\>you're meeting with the hunter leadership about the threat of Fatalis
 \>unknown to them, you're desperately trying to think of a way to get what is actually your secret Fatalis mate out of harm's way without her getting killed
 \>that's when your Fatalis kid wanders into the middle of them all curiously, likely having followed your scent
 \>your heart drops like it was launched from a cannon when you finally notice them
 \>somehow the other hunters haven't noticed them yet, focused as they are on strategizing as they stare at the battleground before you all
 \>noticing you, your Fatalis kid excitedly trills and bounds up to you, their already huge tail wagging back and forth with a swishing sound as their overly large hatchling head bobs humorously at the end of their long neck
 \>your sweating must be audible beneath your armor as your kid keeps looking between you and what the group is all staring at
-\>slowly, carefully, you try and edge yourself around the edge of the group towards the door, quietly shushing your kid as you nudge them towards the door, praying the dragging sound of their tail and claws doesn't alert the other hunters
+\>slowly, carefully, you try and edge yourself around the edge of the group towards the door, quietly shushing your kid as you nudge them towards the door, praying the dragging sound of their tail and claws doesn't alert the other hunters%%

 ---
 ###*Glavenus*